 - Total prize value must not exceed $3,000

-- Pay the licence fee of 1% of the total prize value (minimum fee of $2.00)
+- Pay the licence fee of 1% of the total prize value if gross revenue is over $10,000

 - An organization that performs services of public good or welfare without profit